Applying by email: Samples for your successful job application

 Let’s take a closer look at these points:

 Your email address is the first thing the recipient sees.
 Ideally you should have an email address that features your first and last name – and definitely avoid using the silly nickname you use for your personal correspondence.
-If you do not have a serious-sounding email address, take a moment to create one before beginning the application process.
+If you do not have a serious-sounding email address, take a moment to make a new email address for your job search.
 The 100+ email domains offered by mail.com are the perfect place to start – you may even find one related to your profession, like @accountant.com.

 Informative subject line

-When you send an email to apply for a job, your subject line should be a clear statement of your intention.
-It should contain the word “Application” or other important references from the job posting, like the job title or a posting number.
+When you send a mail to apply for a job, the email subject line should be a clear statement of your intention.
+It should contain the word “Application” and other important references from the job vacancy listing, like the job title or a posting number.
 Having this information immediately visible makes it less likely that your email will be overlooked.

 Recipient name and title

-Start your job application email by addressing the recipient by name – and make sure to use the correct title (Mr./Ms./Dr.) and spell their name correctly!
+Next step: Choosing the correct email greeting.
+Start your job application mail by addressing the recipient, e.g., the HR hiring manager, by name – and make sure to use the correct title (Mr./Ms./Dr.) and spell their name correctly!
 If you can’t find the name of the individual who will review your application (even after a little detective work on the company website), there is always the tried-and-true “Dear Sir/Madam,” but many find this outdated or impersonal.
 So other options might include “Dear Hiring Manager” or “Dear [Name of Dept.] Team.”
 If you do have a name but aren't sure of the person's gender, you can simply use their first and last name in your salutation, e.g. “Dear Taylor Jones”.

 Professional attachments